 Bronchitis is a medical term used to describe a health condition that usually falls between a common cold and pneumonia.
 Below we look at bronchitis treatments, symptoms and types/causes of bronchitis.

 Bronchitis happens when the air-carrying tubes in the lungs (aka the bronchioles) are inflamed.
 When the bronchioles are inflamed, they make too much mucus.
+Chronic bronchitis is a type of chronic obstructive pulmonary disease (COPD) defined as a cough of more than 3 months occurring within the past 2 years.

 Symptoms of bronchitis can include: